11 Exciting Ways to Learn Spanish as a Family

 Make-believe games, such as pretending to eat at a restaurante (restaurant) or imagining yourself as a taxista (taxi driver), are sometimes the best learning games since they allow everyone to practice useful vocabulary.

 Some other options are Spanish Bingo, as well as flashcard matching games.
 If none of these meet your fancy, there are all kinds of great ideas out there for Spanish games that children will enjoy.

-Activities Around Town
+Family Spanish Lessons Around Town

-Take Spanish classes together
+5. Take Spanish classes together

 Having a native-speaking instructor guide you through the learning process is ideal.
 However, taking classes as a family at a Spanish-language institution can get expensive fast.

 No matter where you decide to go, make sure you get the most out of the classes by going at least once or twice a week.

-Eat at a Spanish restaurant
+6. Eat at a Spanish restaurant

 When learning Spanish, do your best to immerse yourself in the culture.
 If traveling abroad as a family isn’t an option, take advantage of local restaurants that boast cuisine from Spanish-speaking countries, such as Spain, Mexico, Ecuador or Argentina.